aws-samples/sample-Integrate-Amazon-Bedrock-Agents-with-Slack/README.md

 - [Build a FinOps agent using Amazon Bedrock with multi-agent capability and Amazon Nova as the foundation model](https://aws.amazon.com/blogs/machine-learning/build-a-finops-agent-using-amazon-bedrock-with-multi-agent-capability-and-amazon-nova-as-the-foundation-model/)
 - [Building a virtual meteorologist using Amazon Bedrock Agents](https://aws.amazon.com/blogs/machine-learning/building-a-virtual-meteorologist-using-amazon-bedrock-agents/)
 - [Build a gen AI–powered financial assistant with Amazon Bedrock multi-agent collaboration](https://aws.amazon.com/blogs/machine-learning/build-a-gen-ai-powered-financial-assistant-with-amazon-bedrock-multi-agent-collaboration/)

+## Authors
+- Sergio Barraza
+- Salman Ahmed
+- Ravi Kumar
+- Ankush Goyal

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.